Breakup: LGBTQ relationship dissolutions

-While public opinion has become more accepting of different forms of relationships, including those that are not heterosexual, LGBTQ couples often face adversity when it comes to maintaining their relationships due to societal-based homophobia.
+While public opinion has become more accepting of different forms of relationships, including those that are not heterosexual, many LGBTQ couples face adversity when it comes to maintaining their relationships due to societal-based homophobia.
 According to researchers Lahti and Kolehmainen, studies have shown that LGBTQ couples tend to feel pressured by society to maintain long, monogamous, and healthy relationships.
 They may struggle in silence and refuse to seek help or end a relationship when it may be in their best interest mentally and emotionally because of this pressure.
 Their studies also indicate that most counseling services, or other means of salvaging a relationship, have heteronormative assumptions.
 This makes it difficult for LGBTQ couples to find help for their relationships that caters to the issues they struggle with personally.

 Other unique issues arise out of LGBTQ relationship dissolutions when children are involved.
 According to researchers Goldberg and Allen, LGBTQ separations involving children can become legally confusing.
 In lesbian relationships, there are two mothers, so the question arises of who would receive full custody of the child(ren).
 Many times, the court system favors the birth mother, however, in lesbian relationships, one mother could carry the egg of another, so it becomes challenging to determine who the child(ren) biologically belongs to.
 In gay male relationship dissolutions, this also causes confusion as the majority of gay male parents adopted their children.
 Due to the heteronormative society that currently exists, LGBTQ couples often deal with challenges post-break-up.

 There is a lack of research on LGBTQ relationship dissolutions as these relationships are fairly recent to acceptance and legality in history.